This post has been updated to reflect additional information required to register and title the car in the U.S. ...see “UPDATE” section below.

 4. prior registration/title.

-The Department of Licensing agent looked at the prior British Columbia registration I provided, but I don’t think he actually needed it because the bill of sale had all the information he needed.
+The Department of Licensing agent looked at the prior British Columbia registration I provided and made a copy, but I don’t think he actually needed it because the bill of sale had all the information he needed (update: see below).
 I would get a copy just in case, though.
 Also, until the end of this year, certain counties in Washington require emissions testing, including the one I live in.
 However, vehicles over 25 years are not required to pass an emissions test.

 Unfortunately, Washington charges sales/use tax on the purchase price, not the KBB value of the car, so I had to pay that.
 On the other hand, the registration fee was based on some opaque value calculation other than the sales tax, and wasn’t so bad.
 And now I have license plates and can drive my imported car legally wherever I want in the U.S. and Canada.